BAMresearch/aRTist-handbook/docs/_sources/tutorial_positioning_orientation_size.rst.txt

     Placing the source at 500 |nbsp| mm.
 The number remains blue until we press :kbd:`Enter` to apply the change.

 The *Rotor* is still at the origin of the coordinate system, basically "inside" the detector.
 To move it to the correct :abbr:`SOD (source-object distance)` of 300 |nbsp| mm, we have to keep in mind that we need to set its position on the *Z* axis, which starts at the detector.
-This means that we have to calculate the **object-source distance (ODD)** first:
+This means that we have to calculate the **object-detector distance (ODD)** first:

 **ODD = SDD – SOD = 200 mm.**